syedayazsa/CodeWizard/README.md

 ### Testing and Debugging

 - **Unit Tests:**
-  Write unit tests using Jest or Mocha in each package’s test directory.
+  Write unit tests using Jest or Mocha in each package's test directory.

 - **Integration Tests:**
-  Use VS Code’s Extension Development Host to launch and interact with your extension.
+  Use VS Code's Extension Development Host to launch and interact with your extension.

 - **Debugging:**
   Use a `.vscode/launch.json` configuration in the client package to start the extension in debug mode.